-This is purely a matter of personal choice - and a question of what you have available in the different media.
+This can be a matter of personal choice - and a question of what resources are available to you at the time.

 There is sometimes a perception that online, full-text searching is superior to using hardcopy.
 Most replicate the structure of their print, enabling users to browse, while offering the ability to retrieve any instance of a word or phrase in seconds.
 However, though powerful in terms of retrieval, results from a full-text search often present the problem of establishing relevance and context, hence the 'edit search' or 'search within' functions of most online services.